 Unfortunately, the small-group guided day trip that I’d booked with Viator got cancelled due to bad weather.
 A sudden snowstorm the night before meant a lot of the roads west were closed.
 Luckily I found that there were still plenty of things left to do within Reykjavík.
 In truth, you may find it more relaxing to finish your own Iceland itinerary with a less intensive day anyway.

 For example, I took the opportunity to tick off an experience I would have otherwise missed, going horse riding within the beautiful Icelandic scenery.
 Getting to meet some Icelandic horses, who are both hardy and adorably cute, was such a fun experience.

 Following this, a new attraction in Reykjavík that I would highly suggest visiting is the Sky Lagoon.
 I booked an evening pass to enjoy the seven-step ritual offered at this geothermal spa, and it was truly fantastic!
 The Sky Lagoon only opened in 2021 so everything feels new and pristine.
 The main lagoon is an infinity pool that has been carved around volcanic rocks.
 Therefore, it offers breathtaking views overlooking Reykjavík and the Atlantic ocean.

 If this isn’t enough, the 7-step ritual is incredibly rejuvenating.
-Stepping into the suana I was blown away by its panoramic views.
-Featuring a large window, it feels like you’re sitting watching a perfectly curated moving picture.
+Stepping into the sauna I was blown away by its panoramic views.
+Featuring a large window, it feels like you’re sitting and watching a perfectly curated moving picture.

 In this way, I would go as far as to say that the Sky Lagoon is a much better experience than the Blue Lagoon – and if you only have time to visit one, despite the latter having more notoriety, I’d have to recommend visiting the Sky Lagoon instead.